Solstio/Solstio/README.md

 ## Hi there 👋

+I'm currently learning HTML to make a website that will (in theory) be incredibly cool.

+I'm also trying to slowly learn C++ and may be making some video games in my spare time.

 <!--
 **Solstio/Solstio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.